-You, and/or your parent or carer, should make an urgent appointment with your doctor.
-You will need a new prescription to replace each Emerade 150 microgram pen with one new adrenaline pen in an alternative brand up to a total of two adrenaline pens.
+You will need a new prescription to replace each Emerade 300 microgram pen with one new adrenaline pen in an alternative brand up to a total of two adrenaline pens.
 The alternative pen will be either EpiPen or Jext, both of which are safe and effective in the treatment of anaphylaxis (severe allergic reactions).
-As soon as you have obtained two new replacement pens you should return your Emerade 150 microgram auto-injector(s) to a local pharmacy.
+As soon as you have obtained two new replacement pens you should return your Emerade 300 microgram auto-injector(s) to a local pharmacy.
+If you are unwell or unable to collect your prescription because you have been asked to stay at home, please consider alternative arrangements to ensure that you receive your new pen(s), such as a family member collecting the prescription for you.

 You and the people around you will need to ensure you know how to use your new EpiPen or Jext pens.
 They are used differently from Emerade.
-Your doctor, nurse and pharmacist have also been asked to help you with training in how to use the EpiPen or Jext pens.
-Please ask them for help.
-Further information on how to use the pens can be found in the leaflets supplied with the pens and on the manufacturer websites for EpiPen and Jext.
-Training videos for auto-injectors are available on these websites.
+Ordinarily, your doctor, nurse or pharmacist would be able help you with training in how to use your new pen.
+However, we recognise that it may not be possible for you to visit your doctor or pharmacist at the present time.
+You and those around you must therefore take particular care to read the instructions on how to use your new pen in the leaflet contained in the box.
+You should also consult the manufacturer's website for the particular pen you have been supplied with.
+Training videos on how to use the pens and other information are available on these websites.